Linear and Sublinear Diversities: Embedding into linear and sublinear diversities

 \section{Embedding into linear and sublinear diversities}

-We now turn our attention from linear and sublinear diversities to the questions of when finite diversities can be isometrically embedded within linear or sublinear diversities.
+We now turn our attention from linear and sublinear semidiversities to characterizations of when finite semidiversities can be embedded into linear or sublinear diversities.
 Questions about embedding of metric spaces have, of course, been central to metric geometry and its applications, particularly after Linial et al.\ \cite{LinialLondonEtal95} demonstrated the link between approximate embeddings and combinatorial optimization algorithms on graphs.
 We showed in \cite{BryantTupper14} that an analogous link holds between approximate embeddings of diversities and combinatorial optimization algorithms on hypergraphs.
+This has been used by \cite{jozefiak2023diversity} to obtain the best current approximation bounds for sparsest cut on some classes on hypergraphs.
 Here we only consider embeddings without distortion, that is, exact rather than approximate embeddings.